-In the college program, students take a college course load in the liberal arts and sciences.
+At Bard Early College Hudson, students take a college course load in the liberal arts and sciences.
 All classes are taught by college faculty who are active and accomplished in their fields.
 Classes are inquiry- and discussion-based, encouraging active engagement with professors and peers.
-All students in the college program take a two-year interdisciplinary seminar sequence, one class a semester.
+All students in the program take an interdisciplinary seminar sequence, one class a semester.
 Through critical reading and interpretation, students engage with seminal texts from antiquity to modernity across the humanities.

 The mission of Bard Early College is to provide bright, highly motivated students of high school age the challenge of a rigorous course of study that emphasizes thinking through writing, discussion, and inquiry, enabling them to begin college upon completing the 10th grade.